Mortiniera/world-generation-project/README.md

 ## Authors : Thevoz Melik, Wagner Patrik, Mortiniera Thevie

+Main Features :

-Feature 1 : Terrain Generation ( generate a heightmap for a terrain on the GPU, and then render it)
+- Feature 1 : Terrain Generation ( generate a heightmap for a terrain on the GPU, and then render it)

 - Feature 2 : Texturing, Sky modelling, Water modeling, Reflection/Refraction